 My estimated intercept for 40 ng/mL 100 nmol/L, at 9110 IU.
 Adding the 3125 IU correction to this results in an estimated RDA, for 40 ng/mL, of 0.306 mg 12,235 IU.

 Despite the excellent work of Heaney et al. 2015, the veracity of which is not in dispute, the IOM has never been corrected and I am not aware of any government altering its IOM-based advice to account for the very low RDA they estimated in their egregiously faulty statistical analysis.
-We can see from this that any attempt to ensure that 97.5% of a population of people have at least some healthy level of 25(OH)D, without any regard to their body weight or obesity status, leads to unnecessarily high intakes which for people with small bodies and no obesity, are likely to be unnecessarily high.
+We can see from this that any attempt to ensure that 97.5% of a population of people have at least some healthy level of 25(OH)D, without any regard to their body weight or obesity status, leads to unnecessarily high intakes which for people with small bodies and no obesity, may be excessive.

 Here is an account of knowledgeable researchers calling for a 25(OH)D standard of vitamin D repletion of ca. 125 nmol/L 50 ng/mL: Cannell et al. 2006 proposed that 50 ng/mL (125 nmol/L) be the target 25-hydroxyvitamin D level, all year round: